-China doubles down on baseless 'US origins' Covid conspiracy as Delta outbreak worsens | CNN
+China doubles down on baseless 'US origins' Covid conspiracy as Delta outbreak worsens

 "No matter where you are from, what race you belong to, what beliefs you have, people in international society should unite together, making human life better," said one Weibo user, according to state media.
 "I see that hope at the Olympic Games.
 These athletes give us a good example."

-–By Jessie Yeung
+--By Jessie Yeung

 Chinese regulators eye unruly online fans and pop culture shows as their next crackdown targets